democratize-technology/free-will-mcp/README.md

 This MCP server is inspired by the idea of giving AI agents more autonomy in their interactions.
 Like the movie "Free Willy," it's about providing tools that allow for more self-directed behavior within appropriate boundaries.

 The tools are designed to:
-- Enable temporal awareness through reflective pausing
+- Enable temporal awareness through blocking sleep
 - Support self-reflection and self-direction
 - Provide agency in request handling

 ## Security Considerations

-- The `sleep_and_prompt` prompt encourages thoughtful pauses in AI reasoning
+- The `sleep_and_prompt` tool has a maximum duration limit (300 seconds) to prevent excessive blocking
-- All tool usage is logged by the MCP framework
+- All tool and prompt usage is logged by the MCP framework
-- The `ignore_request` tool still acknowledges the request, maintaining conversation integrity
+- The `ignore_request` prompt encourages polite acknowledgment, maintaining conversation integrity

 ## Contributing